kanishkkalra11/HinEngCodeMix_SentimentAnalysis/README.md

 Before running the model, make sure to install all the equirements.
 You can do this by: pip install -r requirements.txt

 The dataset as well as the processed data has been provided in the directory "Dataset".
-Additionally, the code for preprocessinf of the raw data has also been provided in the notebook.
+Additionally, the code for preprocessing of the raw data has also been provided in the notebook.

 The model can be trained and evaluated using the notebook model_train_and_evaluate.
 It is based on fine tuning on the pre-trained Bert Base-Uncased model.
 The model has been implemented using ktrain which is a lightweight wrapper for keras and allows for quixk and easy working with neural netwroks.
 More useful information about how to use ktrain can be found in https://github.com/amaiya/ktrain.